-Sexual molestation is a serious charge.
 California Penal Code Section 288(a) provides that any person who willfully and lewdly commits any lewd or lascivious act upon or with the body… of a child who is under the age of 14 years, with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of that person or the child, is guilty of a felony.
-In other words, it is a crime to perform a lewd or lascivious act on a child under the age of 14.
-If you are charged with child molestation, it is important that you talk to an experienced criminal defense attorney.

-- The defendant willfully touched any part of a child’s body either on the bare skin or through the clothing; OR
+- You willfully touched any part of a child’s body, either on the bare skin or through the clothing; OR

-- (B) The defendant willfully caused a child to touch (his/her) own body, the defendant’s body, or the body of someone else, either on the bare skin or through the clothing;
+- You willfully caused a child to touch his or her own body, your body, or the body of someone else, either on the bare skin or through the clothing; AND

-- The defendant committed the act with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of (himself/herself) or the child; AND
+- You committed the act with the intent of arousing, appealing to, or gratifying the lust, passions, or sexual desires of yourself or the child; AND